lisakkraus/Compliant-AI-Hiring-Portal-with-HITL/README.md

 * Currently, most AI hiring systems automatically reject outliers, which could be a surprisingly good match.
 This system ensures they are batched separately for human review.
 * The system also shows a sample dashboard.

+**THESE WORKFLOWS ARE INCOMPLETE AND HYPOTHETICAL.
+DO NOT USE THEM WITHOUT EXTREME MODIFICATION.**

+**All proprietary code has been removed.**